diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US316/readme.md

 ### Demonstration Instructions

+1. **Launch the application** (via the main class or script, as defined in the [readme.md](../../../readme.md).
-1. Log in as a CRM Collaborator.
+2. Log in as a CRM Collaborator.
-2. Navigate to the **Send Proposal** menu.
+3. Navigate to the **Send Proposal** menu.
-3. Select a valid proposal (must have video and document).
+4. Select a valid proposal (must have video and document).
-4. Observe the delivery code generated and shown.
+5. Observe the delivery code generated and shown.

 ### Notes